adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 Finally, Chrome should allow extensions to provide both page actions and browser actions.

-In the screenshot at the top of this page, you can that [Pocket's](http://getpocket.com/) Firefox extension uses both button styles: the page action is for saving the current page, while the browser action is for showing your saved pages.
+In the screenshot at the top of this post, you see can that [Pocket's](http://getpocket.com/) Firefox extension uses both button styles: the page action is for saving the current page, while the browser action is for showing your saved pages.
 Similarly for the bookmarks buttons: page action for bookmarking the page, browser action for viewing bookmarks.

 (Markdown Here also has a button in each place, but it's not as compelling a use case, since it's just a convenience to work around the page action affordance opacity.
 Both buttons toggle Markdown rendering; the page action only shows when focus is in a valid target; you can hide the toolbar button if you're one of the few page-action-savvy users.
 But, still, I wish I could provide the same flexibility to my Chrome users that I do to my Firefox users.)